 A landlord may be entitled to retain some or all of a deposit where there has been damage to the property beyond normal wear and tear, or where there are rent arrears, unpaid bills and charges.

 If at the end of the tenancy, there is rent outstanding, the landlord may retain part or all of the deposit to cover the rent arrears.

 Deductions may be made or the deposit retained in full, if there has been damage above normal wear and tear to the property.

 Examples of these damages or deductions could be:

 Holes in the wall.

-To find out more information on security deposits, please click here to download our 'Guide to Security Deposits in Residential Accommodation'.
+To find out more information on security deposits, download the Security Deposits checklist below in the Download section.